Indonesia secures vaccine deals with Pfizer, AstraZeneca

 "If herd immunity is reached, anyone below 18 and above 59 can hopefully be protected, too," he said.

-In total, Indonesia has secured 329 million vaccine doses, including about 125 million from China's Sinovac, 50 million from Novavax and 54 million from the global vaccine programme COVAX.
+In total, Indonesia has secured some 329 million vaccine doses, including about 125 million from China's Sinovac, 54 million from Novavax and 50 million from the global vaccine programme COVAX.

 BT is now on Telegram!